Growing Parsley

 The main point with growing parsley is not to give up after sowing the seed - it may look as if nothing is happening but be patient!
 Check here for more tips on growing herbs from seeds.

-How To Care For Parsley Plants
+How To Care For Your Parsley Plants

 Once the parsley seeds have germinated and the little green shoots are big enough to handle, you need to thin out the plants so that they are about an inch apart.
 After that, there is no further care you need take with outdoor plants, apart from keeping it free from weeds.